-- No funding agreement in place, no Site manager assigned. - Review the data in OCULUS, Storage Tank and Petroleum Contamination Monitoring (STCM), First Portal. - Focus on the time before and after the non-program discharge to create a picture of what was present before and after the non-program discharge. - Review the outcome Things to consider: - Re-Reporting of the program eligible discharge? - No cleanup required? - Is assessment needed for the non-program discharge?
+- No funding agreement in place, no Site manager assigned. - Review the data in Oculus, STCM, First Portal. - Focus on the time before and after the non program discharge to create a picture of what was present before and after the nonprogram discharge. - Review outcome Things to consider: - Re-reporting of the program eligible discharge? - Is assessment needed for the non-program discharge?

-Newly Assigned Site: Discovery: Co-Mingled Plumes, Same Source Area
+Newly Assigned Site: Discovery: Co-Mingled Plumes, Same Source Area.

 - Meet with technical staff and team leader to determine the appropriate recommendation. - Prepare memo to PRP with recommendation based on review findings.
-Route through team leader to PRP for handling. - PRP receives and reviews recommendation memo. - Outcomes: STCM updated, assessment requested, SRFA Application, enforcement requested, etc.
+Route through team leader to PRP for evaluation. - PRP receives and reviews recommendation memo. - Outcomes: STCM updated, assessment requested, SRFA Application, enforcement requested, ETC...